maxi-gkd/google-homepage/README.md

-# google-homepage
+# Google Home Page
-Google homepage clone created with HTML and CSS
+This is a clone of the well known google.com website with HTML and CSS only.
+The site does not support any behavior yet.